PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 ## Further Info

-A review with further information of the board can be found [here](https://nathan.vertile.com/blog/2016/10/12/omnibusf4/).

-[This page](https://blog.dronetrest.com/omnibus-f4-flight-controller-guide/) also provides a nice overview with pinouts and setup instructions.
+[This page](https://blog.dronetrest.com/omnibus-f4-flight-controller-guide/) provides a good overview with pinouts and setup instructions.